CV examples

 • Master of Arts in Graphic Branding and Identity, London College of Communication, UK, 2019

-What certifications to include for a Graphic Designer CV
+5. What certifications to include for a graphic designer CV

 This section is a must for anyone who is changing careers or has completed several forms of professional training.
-Including certifications shows that you are someone who is proactive and takes the initiative by making sure to stay ahead of the latest industry trends.
+Including certifications shows that you are proactive and take the initiative by making sure to stay ahead of the latest industry trends.

-This section varies depending on the type of graphic design positions you're targeting.
-Most jobs will not require a specific certification or licence.
+This choice of a course or certification depends on the type of graphic design positions you're targeting.
+Most jobs do not require them.
 However, certifications in some graphic design specialities help gain a competitive advantage.
-Some of the critical certifications you may want to list on your graphic design CV include the following:
+Some of the essential certifications you may want to list on your graphic design CV include the following:

 So, how do you go about putting this section together?
 It's straightforward.
 List all your current certifications - that's all there is to it.
 We recommend following the format: